legomushroom/cards-game/readme.md

 gulp
 ```

-Note that you need [LiveReload Browser Extention](http://livereload.com/extensions/) for autoreloads on code changes.
+Note that you need [LiveReload Browser Extention](http://livereload.com/extensions/) for auto reloads on code changes.

+Point your `HttpServer` to the `app/` folder and open the specific `url` in your browser.

 ## License